 Aspergillus fumigatusis an indoor mold type that usually does not trigger any potential health hazards to humans.
 However, prolonged exposure can trigger health concerns like respiratory infections and lung inflammation.

 This mold type commonly affects wooden furniture, walls, and surfaces.
 This mold variant is identified as pink and black spots that you may observe around windows or painted walls.
-As they are commonly observed in households, people usually develop allergies, which if left untreated are escalated to other severe reactions.
+As they are commonly observed in households, people usually develop allergies, which are escalated to other severe reactions if left untreated.

 Is your house suffering from water damage?
 If yes, you might come across Chaetomium.
 Keep an eye out for grayish-green colored mold formation on any substance that contains cellulose.
 This mold type feeds freely and quickly on materials containing cellulose such as paper, drywall, and fabrics.